TEL: 410-284-1301

 _____Sales tax on motor vehicles, motor home

-_____Home mortgage Interest
+_____Home mortgage Interest, new car loan Interest

 _____Points paid on a refinance and purchase of residence